MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/metrics-overview.md

 > [!NOTE]
 > If you're new to the Kusto query language, you start by copying and pasting Kusto statements into the Log Analytics query pane without making any modifications.
 Click **Run** to see basic chart.
 As you begin to understand the syntax of query language, you can start making small modifications and see the impact of your change.
 Exploring your own data is a great way to start realizing the full power of [Log Analytics](../logs/log-analytics-tutorial.md) and [Azure Monitor](../overview.md).

+> [!IMPORTANT]
+> For the following log-based metrics, if multiple aggregations are supported, the aggregation in *italic* is used in the Kusto query example.

 ---

 ### Availability metrics